ardsh/slonik-trpc/README.md

 ```

 Read on for more advanced usage, including how to use sorting, filtering, cursor pagination, authorization checks, creating a tRPC API and more.

-### Demo

-Here's a [demo](https://githubbox.com/ardsh/slonik-trpc/tree/main/examples/datagrid-example) example table in codesandbox, that utilizes a SQLite-compatible mode for generating the queries.

 ### [Documentation](https://ardsh.github.io/slonik-trpc/)